bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 And it really doesn't matter on which level you screw up.
 In the end, you get an attack.

-##  Quality of Feedback and Review from Peers
+##  Quality of Feedback and Review from Peers in Cryptography

 **Adam Jonas**: 00:05:55